mampfes/ha_epex_spot/README.md

 `<Net Price>` = `<Market Price>` + `<Surcharges>` + `<Tax>`

+- Net market price is the price you have to pay at the end, including taxes, surcharges and VAT.
+- Market price is the energy price from EPEX Spot excluding taxes, surcharges, VAT.
+- 2 different types of surcharges can be adjusted:
+  1. Percentage Surcharge, stated in % of the EPEX Spot market price.
+  2. Absolute Surcharge, stated in ct/kWh, excluding VAT.
+- Tax, e.g. VAT

 The values for surcharges and tax can be adjusted in the integration configuration.
-2 different types of surcharges can be adjusted:

-1. Percentage Surcharge, stated in % of the EPEX Spot market price.
-2. Absolute Surcharge, stated in ct/kWh.

 Example: